 All factors should be considered when making choices about placement including expertise, clinical staff availability, consistency of staffing, facility environment (institutional versus home-like), facility features (i.e. onsite chef, pool, rehabilitation equipment), cost, levels of care surveillance and community access, among other factors.

 How should I assess program costs relative to other programs?

 Examine whether costs are segregated versus bundled and if the latter what specifically is included.
 Most programs do not bundle neuropsychological and/or neurorehabilitation medical services.
-Bundled charges generally provide more cost efficacy to the party paying for the treatment but there can be large variance in bundled per diem (daily) charges as well as what services are included in the bundled charge.
+Bundled charges generally provide more cost efficacy to the party paying for the treatment but there can be large variances in bundled per diem (daily) charges as well as what services are included in the bundled charges.

 How to make a referral for admission to Tree of Life?

 We accept referrals from case managers, hospital discharge planners, health care practitioners, insurance companies, lawyers, and families, among other sources.
 We are happy to discuss any potential referral by phone or e-mail.